StackVista/stackstate-docs/configure/topology/proxy-for-event-handlers.md

       }
     }
     ```
-3. Add details of the proxy **host** and **port**.
-Note that http and https can be configured here.
-4. Save the `application.conf` file.
+3. Save the `application.conf` file.
-5. Restart StackState to apply the configuration changes.
+4. Restart StackState to apply the configuration changes.
-6. All event handlers will now use the configured proxy.
+5. All event handlers will now use the configured proxy.

 ## See also